 Easy Access to Services: You can walk into the ARC without an appointment or call (202) 727-8473 to schedule an appointment.
+For same day service, please arrive before 3:30pm to allow time for enrollment.
 You must be at least 21 years old, a District resident, and bring a photo ID.

 Language and Sign Language Interpretation Services: Assistance is available for limited or no English speaking individuals.

 Same Day HIV Testing: Avoid the Risks.
 GET TESTED.
 One in six people living with HIV don’t know it.
 If you engage in behaviors that put you in contact with certain bodily fluids, you may be at risk for getting HIV.
 Anyone practicing risky behaviors while under the influence of substances is more likely to make poor decisions, which increases the risk for contracting HIV